 I found the deepest healing in the breath, and my first inkling of the centrality of breathing in life and in the recovery of life after great loss came to me from Buddhist meditation.
 A lot of Buddhist meditation styles exist, but my favorite Buddhist meditation was always returning to the breath, focusing my mind on my breath every time I noticed it had wandered.

-Interestingly, I didn’t always find great peace by doing this.
 Usually when we think of meditation we think of meditating to attain peace or enlightenment.
 No, I found none of this.
 Instead, I found a reminder that I was bigger than my thoughts and that my thoughts were temporary.
 Even the most persistent, recurring thought.

-And over time I began to notice that my breath was with me always.
+Over time, I began to notice that my breath was with me always.

 It seems obvious, but this had not fully occurred to me.
 Has it ever occurred to you?
 Really think about it.
 No matter how we are feeling we are always breathing.
 And, after years of practicing meditation, I have found that I can access my deepest self through the breath.
 It is unfailingly there for me.

 Breath is what gives us life.
 Not our thoughts.
 But you don’t have to be Buddhist to focus on the breath.

 And I never would have fully recovered without Christianity’s insistent and persistent hope: as Christians we don’t just accept the world as it is and surrender to our suffering.
 We hope.